PaulGamarraDev/core-code-from-scratch-readme/README.md

 8. Substract 32 from the temperature and multiply the result by 0,5556
 9. You have your Fahrenheit to Celsius conversion!
 10. Bye bye!

+# Some geometry 📐
+1. Let's caculate the volume of a 3D shape
+2. If the 3D shape is a Cube then
+  2.1 Get "a", where "a" is the length of one side of the cube 2.2 Use the formula: V = a^3
+  2.3 Print the result "V"
+3. If the 3D shape is a Pyramid then
+  3.1 Get "bw", where "bw" is the base width  of the pyramid 3.2 Get "bl", where "bl" is the base length of the pyramid 3.3 Get "h", where "h" is the heigth of the pyramid 3.4 Use the formula: V = 1/3 * (bw * bl * h)
+  3.5 Print the result "V"
+4. If the 3D shape is a Sphere then
+  4.1 Get "r", where "r" is the radius of the sphere 4.2 Use the formula: V =  4/3 * 3,1416 * r^3
+  4.3 Print the result "V"
+4. End